 Playing with Food Composition

 One of the best ways to style food on a budget is to play with food composition.
 After all, it costs nothing to shift the angle at which you take a photo.
-The most classic food composition shot is a top-down shot.
+The most classic food composition shot is a top-down shot, commonly known as flat lays.

 The Diner’s View of a dish, by comparison, is shot from a sitting angle to emulate how one would see their food if it was sitting in front of them at a restaurant.
 By playing with different food compositions and angle shots, you can easily create a wide variety of food shots without spending another dollar.